upenn-embedded/omnibot.github.io/README.md

 *These must be testable!
 See the Final Project Manual Appendix for details.
 Refer to the table below; replace these examples with your own.*

+The hardware for the gesture controller rover will allow it to move freely in many directions as well as sense the motion of the controller.
+Additionally, it will be able to sense obstacles ahead using an ultrasonic sensor.

 **6.1 Definitions, Abbreviations**

 Here, you will define any special terms, acronyms, or abbreviations you plan to use for hardware